yiisoft/di/README.md

 ]);
 ```

-In the code above we created service provider responsible for bootstrapping of a car factory with all its
+Above we created a service provider responsible for bootstrapping of a car factory with all its
 dependencies.
-Once a service provider is added via configuration array,
+Once a service provider added via configuration array, its `register()` method
-`register` method of a service provider is immediately called and services got registered into the container.
+is immediately called and services got registered into the container.

 **Note**, service provider might decrease performance of your application if you would perform heavy operations
 inside the `register` method.